Celebrating 30+ Years of Wild and Scenic Music

 at the Harwood Museum of Art in Taos

 Do you want to help bring wild and scenic music to Taos?
-Email pam@taoschambermusicgroup.org for more information on volunteer opportunities.
+Email info@taoschambermusicgroup.org for more information and volunteer opportunities.